sforber/rockpaperscissors/README.md

 'Rock, paper, scissors' game for The Odin Project.

-The game runs in the console (accessed through developer tools).
+Made with HTML, javascript and CSS.